 OVERVIEW: The Weeden Foundation supports programs and projects that fund biodiversity programs, land-acquisition, sustainable population growth, and human consumption.

 IP TAKE: With a narrow focus on biodiversity and habitat conservation, the Weeden Foundation is careful to match its giving philosophy with its personal philosophy—namely, that the greatest challenge to a sustainable future lies in human consumption habits and rapidly growing global population.
+Its biodiversity work prioritizes the Pacific Northwest, which includes Northern California, Oregon, and Washington, and up to British Columbia and Southeast Alaska.

 PROFILE: Established in 1963, the Weeden Foundation seeks to address the "adverse impact of growing human populations and overuse of natural resources on the biological fabric of the planet."
 As a result, Weeden largely focuses on protecting biodiversity.
 Despite its small size, the Weeden Foundation has funded hundreds of small environmental organizations and helped preserve over 6,000,000 acres of critical habitat worldwide.
 The foundation's programmatic priorities include international and national biodiversity, land-acquisition, sustainable population growth, and human consumption.

-Prior to his death in 1984, investment banker Frank Weeden, the foundation's founder and chief benefactor, requested that foundation funds be used to address the impact of growing human populations and overuse of natural resources on the biological fabric of the planet.
 While efforts to protect biodiversity directly represents approximately two thirds of Weeden’s total grantmaking, the other third aids programs that will help curb human consumption and stabilize the global population.
 The Weeden Foundation supports international and domestic population stabilization projects because it believes that a growing global population poses a significant challenge to protecting biodiversity.

 The foundation’s consumption program currently focuses on sustainable paper consumption and production.
 Grantmaking in this area aims to expand the market for environmental papers through consumer-targeted education and efforts directed at the publishing industries and corporate and government procurement practices.
 Weeden also offers grants to organizations that holistically teach sustainability and conservation to K-12.